I sailed for two weeks on the Royal Clipper to the Windward and the Grenadine Islands.

 If any of the things I have said speak to you, then you will love sailing on this ship.
 I can hardly wait to return.

-If you have questions you would like to ask me about my experiences on either Royal Clipper or Star Flyer, please feel free to send me a message via my Contact page.
+If you have questions you would like to ask me about my experiences on Star Clipper’s cruises, please feel free to send me a message via my Contact page.
 I’ve talked with two different couples in the last few months — sometimes it’s nice to chat with someone who has done a trip before deciding whether it’s for you.